-If you’re looking for a tasty and nutritious vegetable soup for a snack down on the allotment or for a wholesome lunch with a chunk of bread, here is a perfect recipe.
-This is a great way to use your fresh produce or even to finish up any leftovers from the fridge.
+If you’re looking for a tasty and nutritious vegetable soup for a snack down on the allotment or a wholesome lunch with a chunk of bread, this is the perfect recipe.
+Plus, it's a great way to use your fresh produce or even to finish up any leftovers from the fridge.
 You can use a variety of vegetables to suit your taste.

 - A drizzle of oil